fred-terzi/reqtext/README.md

 | `editor`                     | Launch the interactive terminal editor |
 | `clean`, `-c`                | Ensure all items have a valid reqt_id. |

 > Note: The main purpose of `clean` is if an AI coding tool adds an item directly in the .reqt.json, or .reqt.md.
-Use the README_AI.reqt.json for the AI tool to learn how to properly use the CLI inputs for it to add or modify items.
+Use the README_AI.reqt.json as context for the AI tool to learn how to properly use the CLI inputs for it to add or modify items.

 ### Item Management Commands